handsamtw/strava-calender-api/README.md

      - Body: "User wasn't found in the database.
 Check Strava authorization status" (if user not found in the database)
      - Body: "No activities found within the period" (if no activities found)

-### Available Options for Optional Query Parameters
+## Running for development locally

 To setup up locally devloping environment of this backend API, here is the todo list